schxslt/schxslt/README.md

 With this respect it operates much like the ["skeleton" implementation](https://github.com/schematron/schematron) by Rick Jelliffe and others.
-It differes from the "skeleton" in that it only supports XSLT 2 aus query language binding and requires an XSLT processor supporting XSLT 2.0 or higher.

 ## Compiling Schematron to validation stylesheet